 The stanza concludes with the same two-line refrain informing God that he isn’t finished forgiving sins yet.
 There are still many more to come.

 I have a sin of fear, that when I have spun

 My last thread, I shall perish on the shore;

 But swear by thyself, that at my death thy Son

 Shall shine as he shines now, and heretofore;

 I fear no more.

 In the next lines the speaker asks God if Jesus, his “Son,” will be able to “shine” on him “now” as he has done “heretofore,” or up until now.
 Jesus’ presence is a symbol of God’s complete forgiveness.
 It would allow the speaker to take in some of his shine and stop sinning.
-The final lines are a bit different to those of the previous two refrains.
-This time the stanza ends with the speaker stating that he does not fear any more.
+The final lines are a bit different from those of the previous two refrains.
+This time the stanza ends with the speaker stating that he does not fear anymore.
 With Jesus there to reassure and improve him, his sins are no longer increasing.
 He is forgiven.